Cyclotron quantization and mirror-time transition on nonreciprocal lattices

-In contrast to the physical picture of the NHSE, a magnetic field gives rise to the opposite effect.
-The motion of free charged particles in the magnetic field forms cyclotron orbits with the guiding centers localized in space; see Fig.~\ref{fig1}(b).
-The quantization of these cyclotron orbits results in dispersionless Landau levels with vanishing mobility.
-The high degeneracy of the Landau levels also indicates that the corresponding eigenstates distribute uniformly in space.
-Therefore, the physical effects of the magnetic field seem completely incompatible with that due to the NHSE.
-Given that the magnetic field and the NHSE may coexist in a variety of real and artificial systems~\cite{abo2001observation,lin2009synthetic}, it is of importance to study the fascinating interplay and the resultant physical effects.
+In contrast to nonreciprocal propagation, a magnetic field in a 2D system leads to the opposite effect.
+The motion of charged particles in a magnetic field forms cyclotron orbits with the guiding centers localized in space; see Fig.~\ref{fig1}(e).
+The quantization of these cyclotron orbits results in flat Landau bands with zero mobility, which is incompatible with the picture of nonreciprocal propagation.
+Given that a magnetic field and nonreciprocity may coexist in a variety of natural and artificial systems~\cite{abo2001observation,lin2009synthetic,Zhang20prl, lin2021steeringOL}, it is interesting to explore their fascinating interplay and the resultant physical effects.
 Open questions that naturally arise include the robustness of cyclotron orbits as well as their quantization against nonreciprocity and possible new types of non-Hermitian phase transitions, etc.